User Commands lftp(1)

 GP is a glob pattern, e.g. `*.zip'.

-For option --newer-than you can either specify a file or
+For options --newer-than and --older-than you can either specify a local file or time speci‐

 0 - no output (default)